Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 In the first stage of the AIM-54 engagement, the missile is guided semi-actively by the AN/AWG-9 radar using both guidance commands transmitted via the radar and radar energy reflected off the target.
 Then when the missile is within range of its seeker's ARH mode the AN/AWG-9 commands the missile to switch to ARH.

-Absence of this command via the AN/AWG-9 radar means that the missile won't switch to the ARH mode meaning that the AIM-54 isn't fire and forget and must be guided at least until it goes active.
+Absence of this command via the AN/AWG-9 radar means that the missile won't switch to the ARH mode.
 The AN/AWG-9, however, continues to transmit guidance commands to the missile as a fallback in case the missile can't acquire the target autonomously.
-This means that the AIM-54 isn't a "fire and forget" missile per se but it can be considered autonomous after transfer to ARH, though this transition isn't indicated in the system so the crew has to keep track of this manually.
+This means that the AIM-54 isn't a "fire and forget" missile per se but it can be considered autonomous after transfer to ARH.

 PD STT SARH
 ^^^^^^^^^^^